CloudLabsAI-Azure/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

 # Module 3 : Power Apps Model-driven App

+## Overview

+In this lab, you will explore the process of building model-driven apps by leveraging various focused designers to create a robust and user-friendly application.
+Key activities include using the View Designer, Form Designer, and Dashboard Designer to define page types; employing the Sitemap Designer and Business Process Flow Designer for visual components and workflows; and utilizing the Table Designer for data modeling and logic.
+Finally, participants will use the App Designer to compose the app, integrating UI elements to craft a seamless user experience.
+This hands-on exercise demonstrates how these tools collectively enable the creation of rich, targeted app solutions.

 ## Lab objectives

 In this lab, you will complete the following tasks: